Pool Renovations Melbourne

 When reinforcement bars are placed too close to the edge of the concrete, they are significantly more prone to rusting.
 In the example shown above, the steel bar was positioned just 20mm from the concrete surface and you can see a green / black stain developing, — 20mm is far too shallow for long-term durability.
 In swimming pool environments, this issue is especially common due to constant exposure to salt or chlorinated water.
 To prevent corrosion, reinforcement bars should generally be embedded at least 75mm deep within the concrete.

-RUSTswimmingpoolsMelbourne3 Rust in Swimming Pools - Local Pool Renovations
+RUSTswimmingpoolsMelbourne3 Rust in Swimming Pools

 Black, Green & Brown stain in swimming pool